SAKET-SK/FULL-STACK-WEBDEV-REPO/README.md

 3) Login-Page :- This is basic login page.
 This was my first attempt.
 4) Login-Page.html :- Basic HTML code of Login Page
 5) pathology_data.sql :- This is database file which will be updated after every updation in the code.
+6) add-category.html :- One can also refer this file for connection to the database, very similar yet bit diffrent from the Login-Page and Category.html